 2. Remind Yourself You Deserve Respect

-Many people let others run all over them because they lack self-respect and struggle with their self-worth.
+Many people let others run all over them because they lack self-respect and struggle with self-worth.
 It will not matter how many boundaries you set or how clear you are with them if you do not have enough self-respect to keep others from crossing them.
 You are no less important than anyone else.
 You deserve the same respect that you give.
-Build up your self-worth and self-respect, and stand up for yourself by learning to appreciate and accept who you are.
+Build your self-worth and self-respect, and stand up for yourself by learning to appreciate and accept who you are.
 Self-acceptance is the key to self-worth and self-respect.

 3. Get Clear on the Situation